joshbegley/nyt-latest/previous.md

 **3 Bodies Found in Baja California Are Identified as Missing Tourists’**\
-`Family members confirmed the identities of two Australian brothers and their American friend, who were found killed by gunshots after going missing last month.`\
+`Family members confirmed the identities of two Australian brothers and their American friend, who were found shot to death after going missing last month.`\
 https://nytimes.com/2024/05/05/world/americas/bodies-found-baja-california.html

 **A letter signed by at least three dozen U.Va. professors condemned school leaders over a police response.**\